jncraton/elementary-computer-science-cpsc1030/lectures/12-data-modeling-and-visualization.md

 Google Sheets is a tool for storing and organizing data in a digital grid.

-## Rows and Columns

-- Each row can represent a different item or person
-- Each column can represent a different category of information

 ## Exercise

 Create a new Google Sheet.
 Label column A "Pet" and column B "Count".
 Enter total counts for each pet owned in the classroom.